About BCG

-Birchip Cropping Group Inc. (BCG) is a not-for-profit agricultural research and extension organisation led by farmers from the Wimmera and Mallee regions of Victoria.
-Aiming to improve the prosperity of farmers and agricultural communities through farmer-driven innovation, research and extension.
+Birchip Cropping Group Inc. (BCG) is a not-for-profit agricultural research and extension organisation led by farmers from the Wimmera, Mallee and North Central regions of Victoria.
+Our mission is to improve the prosperity of farmers and agricultural communities through farmer-driven innovation, research and extension.

 Recognised both nationally and internationally by the industry as a credible, independent and innovative organisation, BCG’s research and communication activities provide evidence, support and tools for improving farm management practices and profitability.